zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 Based on 17 months and 153 sessions across both networks:

 - **Workplace L2 is the highest-leverage charging you can get.** The kWh/hour is low, but the time cost is zero.
 If your employer has ChargePoint stations, treat them as your primary charging source.
-- **Watch for UCAR rate variance.** Sessions in the $0.60–0.72/kWh range showed up consistently in summer 2025.
-Check your session receipt before you leave — rates at the same station can vary meaningfully depending on time of day or billing tier.
+- **Set a timer at UCAR stations.** The energy rate is $0.25/kWh but after 4 hours the station starts charging $0.10/min on top of that.
+A 6.5-hour session that should cost $9 in energy ends up at $24 once the time fee kicks in.
+Unplug before the 4-hour mark or move and restart a new session.
 - **Zero6 Energy DC chargers in Longmont are reliable.** Six sessions, no aborts, no throttling.
 The hardware pushes past 50 kW and the Solterra accepts it well at low state of charge.
 Budget 25–55 minutes depending on how much you need.
 - **On EA: watch the charging rate for the first two minutes.** If a DCFC session starts under 20 kW, unplug immediately and try another stall or another network.
 The throttling issue on certain EA stations does not self-correct.
 - **Check Boulder County free stations before paying.** If you're running errands in Longmont, the Boulder County and Village at the Peaks free L2 stations are real, working, and cost nothing.
 Not a strategy, but a useful supplement.